datatogether/coverage/README.md

 Barring any changes, you may now visit a JSON endpoint at: `http://localhost:8080/repositories`

+**Note:** Provided `docker-compose.yml` file is optimized for the development environment.
+Necessary changes should be made in it for production.

 ### Local System Install

 Running this project directly on your system requires: